 With an NHL-leading 24 Stanley Cups, the Montreal Canadiens are a bit of an enigma.
 They have the pedigree, but consistent success eludes them year to year, leading fans and analysts to search for good reason as to why exactly.
 There are probably several factors, but a prominent one has been a lack of success at the NHL Entry Draft.
 Look no further than the 2010s for proof to that effect.

-In the past decade, Canadiens management has selected a lot of players (72 between the 2010 and 2019 drafts, for example).
+During the 2010s, Canadiens management has selected a lot of players (72 between the 2010 and 2019 drafts, for example).
 Some of these choices have pushed the team to greater on-ice success like Brendan Gallagher and Jesperi Kotkaniemi.
 A significantly greater number still have not panned out, which is admittedly to be expected, as draft picks are never sure things.
 However, even so, one would expect the Canadiens to have greater success than they’ve had translating high picks into difference-makers at the NHL level.

 Here, we are going to take an in-depth look at some of the Canadiens’ biggest draft busts since 2008.